dustinpfister/blog_posts/_posts/lodash_fill.md

 layout: post
 categories: lodash
 id: 45
-updated: 2018-08-11 14:49:42
+updated: 2018-08-11 14:56:24
-version: 1.12
+version: 1.13
 ---

-So lodash is one of those JavaScript projects that is a bit of a mystery when it comes to the question of it's value compared to just working within a plain old vanilla js environment.
+So [lodash](https://lodash.com/) is one of those JavaScript projects that is a bit of a mystery when it comes to the question of it's value compared to just working within a plain old vanilla js environment.
 There are methods that come in handy, and really do provide something that is not just there in Array.prototype, however [\_.fill](https://lodash.com/docs/4.17.10#fill) is not one of those these days, unless of course you care about browser support.
 In this post I will be writing about the lodash \_.fill method, as well as some vanilla js alternatives to help with a situation in which you just want to fill an array with a given static value.

 <!-- more -->

 ## 1 - what to know

-This is a post on the lodash array method \_.fill, the corresponding es2015+ Array.fill, and vanilla js polly fill solutions for this task when making a project that involves the use of javaScript in which lodash may or may not be part of the stack.
+This is a post on the lodash array method \_.fill, the corresponding es2015+ [Array.fill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill), and vanilla js polly fill solutions for this task when making a project that involves the use of javaScript in which lodash may or may not be part of the stack.
 This is not a getting started post on lodash, and javaScript in general and I assume that you have some background on these topics.
 Also when I last updated this post I was using lodash 14.17.10.

 ## 2 - Basic fill example using \_.fill, and Array.fill